MarcelliMentore/rusty/README.md

 ## What is nuo?
-Agents In Seconds is a the world's first Rust library that enables anyone to build and deply LLM-powered sentient AI agents in seconds!
+Nuo is a the world's first Rust library that enables anyone to build and deply LLM-powered sentient AI agents in seconds!

 More information about this crate can be found in the documentations.